EONRaider/Arp-Spoofer/README.md

   `user@host:~$ sudo sysctl -w net.ipv4.ip_forward=1`

-- Example command with which we initiate an attack against a given target machine and gateway (the `eth0` interface is the one the attacker uses to send spoofed packets):
+- Example command in which we initiate an attack against a given target machine and gateway (the `eth0` interface is the one the attacker uses to send spoofed packets in this example):
   ```
   user@host:~$ sudo python3 arpspoof.py eth0 \
   --gateip 10.0.1.1 --gatemac 52:54:00:45:6a:69 \